bethburger42/dreamember/README.md

   With these concepts in mind, I used the <a href="https://balsamiq.com/" target="_blank">Balsalmic</a> wireframing tool to create several site pages mockups.
 The wireframes are viewable <a href="https://github.com/bethburger42/dreamember/tree/master/wireframes" target="_blank">HERE</a>.
 </p>
 <p>
   My next step was to build the site user authentication for signing up and logging into the website.
 I then developed the functionality for recording and displaying dreams.
 Once these models were working correctly, I related the users and dreams together in the database, which would allow users to create and display all of their individual dreams.
 During the development of the member area, I built out the pages using the bootstrap framework for consistent design.
-When the member area was complete, I turned my focus to the dream analyis portion of the website.
+When the member area was complete, I turned my focus to the dream analysis portion of the website.
 I initially did some website data scraping, then decided to create the functionality for entering words and definitions within the dREaMEMBER site.
 For increased visual appeal, I installed the TubularJS video player to integrate a streaming background image for the website.
 </p>

 <h3>Known Issues</h3>